Southside Park Image

 Wreathes with poppies

-Please join us as we gather to pay tribute to the courage and sacrifice of those who served and continued to serve our country during times of war, military conflict, and peace.
-The ceremony will take place at Victoria Park, located at 413 Buller St, Woodstock, ON N4S 4N2
+Please join us as we gather to pay tribute to the courage and sacrifice of those who served and continue to serve our country during times of war, military conflict and peace.

 TimeAgenda